 Professional investors often become overconfident

 Feeding into this problem is the cyclic nature of our economy.
-In a boom economy, professional investors can enjoy seeing most of the stock they picked soar.
-A rising tide lifts all boats, but it is of course nicer to believe that one is a stock picking mastermind.
+In a booming economy, professional investors can enjoy seeing most of the stock they picked soar.
+A rising tide lifts all boats, but it is, of course, nicer to believe that one is a stock picking mastermind.
 With that mindset, a pro might start promoting increasingly risky investments and investments strategies.